Unstuck’s Response to COVID-19

 Once the assessment is complete, your goals and treatment plan are developed.
 A goal helps focus attention on a specific issue and a treatment plan gives structure to therapy.
 Successful clients have psychologists who ensure that treatment is focused and structured.
 Since we want your success, we practice what research says works best!
 Everything your Unstuck Psychologist does in session is intentional.
 They are guided by the ultimate end goal of the optimization of your health and well-being.

 The second stage is about following the treatment plan!
 Your psychologist uses their knowledge of brain-mind-relationship interactions to select interventions that give you the best outcomes.
 If something changes, you and your psychologist will discuss those changes and revise your goals or treatment plan.
 Throughout treatment your psychologist assesses, course-corrects, and dedicates thoughtful intentionality to the attainment of your therapy goals.

 Notice The Difference

-After treatment, you’ll no longer be driven towards similar destructive patterns.
-The Unstuck Method leaves you with the emotions, understanding and perspectives that lead to useful behaviors and interactions.
-What will your life look like once power of the pattern is gone?
-Let’s find out together.
-We’re ready when you are.
+After successful treatment, you’ll no longer be driven towards similar destructive patterns.
+Completion of therapy leaves you with the emotions, self-knowledge, and perspective changes that lead to useful behaviors and interactions.
+While you’ll likely see some rapid improvement at the beginning of therapy, please give yourself the permission to take the time you need to enter into a phase of long-lasting change.
+Therapy isn’t a quick fix, it’s a deep fix.
+Just imagine what will your life look like once power of the pattern is gone.
+Your psychologist is ready when you are.

 NOT SURE HOW A PSYCHOLOGIST CAN HELP?